markrebec/zuul/README.md

       # etc...
     end

-Whatever you set here will override the Zuul global defaults, and your values will be used as defautls by any authorization models or access control blocks you define (unless you override them).
+Whatever you set here will override the zuul global defaults, and your values will be used as defautls by any authorization models or access control blocks you define (unless you override them).
 This allows you to override common defaults like `:with_permissions` without having to do so over and over again in your models and controllers.

 Take a look at the authorization models and access control DSL documentation for more information on what config options can be overridden when defining them.